jdasfd/pars/README.md

            fasops slice ${NAME}.fas.gz PARS/{}.yml -n S288c -o PARS_${NAME}/{}.fas
         "
 done
+# fasops slice [options] <infile> <runlist.yml>
+# Extract alignment slices from a blocked fasta.
+# <infiles> are paths to axt files, .axt.gz is supported
+# <runlist.yml> is a App::RL dump
+# --name,-n STR: According to this species.
+Default is the first one
+# This step will

 # SNP list
 for NAME in Scer_n7_Spar Scer_n7p_Spar Scer_n128_Spar Scer_n128_Seub; do